 “I cannot believe that I went from having fear of going to the dentist to actually wanting to become one of them,” said Garcia, who is in her senior year.
 “Now that I have become a stronger person after personal growth, I know I want to be part of the dental field.”

 To help Garcia pursue her studies, the L.A.
 Trust awarded her a $1,000 scholarship.
 The announcement was made earlier this month at the organization’s annual Tooth Fairy Convention, where more than 600 students and families received dental screenings and learned about the importance of oral health care.
+If you are looking for a dentist for you and your family, you might be interested in checking out somewhere similar to Dentist Manalapan for more information.

 Among those attending was School Board Member Dr. Ref Rodriguez, who noted that more than 300,000 L.A.
 Unified students have visited L.A.
 Trust wellness centers.